isaiahsdp/CMSI3802-Exercises/Homework4/README.md

-I, , affirm that I have personally completed all of the required readings and watching.
+I, Isaiah Pajarillo, affirm that I have personally completed all of the required readings and watching.

 I, Matthew Martel, affirm that I have personally completed all of the required readings and watchings.